 Webmaster JJ has been a full time freelance Web Developer / Designer since 2004.
 His clients hail from around the globe.
 Webmaster JJ's nomorious illustrious talents include... okay, okay I'm done with the weird third person point of view.
 Hi, my name is Jay.
-I provide web develpment and design services to small businesses and individuals, but what it really comes down to is I love problem solving with art and technology.
-I'm located in Harrisburg, PA but I work with rad people all over the world.
+I provide web develpment and design services to small businesses, but what it really comes down to is I love problem solving with art and technology.
+I'm located in Harrisburg / Camp Hill, PA, but I work with rad people all over the world.
 Please check out my services below and feel free to email me if you have a project you would like to work on together.

 - Squarespace Customizations

 - Shopify Templates